bobolle/iot-hub/README.md

 # iot-hub

-IoT hub for collecting and sending data to cloud.
+IoT hub for collecting, storing and sending data to cloud.
 Goal is to make it easy to setup and use.

 TODO: